mileschristian/redux-named-reducers/README.md

 });
 ```

-In the main app link the external state to other modules.
-You can also link to selectors.
+In the main app link the external state to other modules

 ```js
 moduleA.extState1 = moduleB.state1;